×

 Swot Analysis of "Expo'98 (A): Ticketing Strategy" written by Julio Cardoso de Menezes, Karel Cool includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Expo Expo98 facing as an external strategic factors.
 Some of the topics covered in Expo'98 (A): Ticketing Strategy case study are - Strategic Management Strategies, and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Expo'98 (A): Ticketing Strategy casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, cloud computing is disrupting traditional business models, increasing commodity prices, technology disruption, increasing transportation and logistics costs, there is backlash against globalization, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing energy prices, etc
+Some of the macro environment factors that can be used to understand the Expo'98 (A): Ticketing Strategy casestudy better are - – there is backlash against globalization, digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, technology disruption, increasing inequality as vast percentage of new income is going to the top 1%, challanges to central banks by blockchain based private currencies, competitive advantages are harder to sustain because of technology dispersion, increasing commodity prices, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc

 12 Hrs